Ways to Give

 Including Phelps in your estate plans is an extraordinary gift, one we would hope to recognize during your lifetime.
 Upon notifying us of the directive in your will or other gift, we would welcome the opportunity to include your name as part of the Anson Phelps Society (link to APS page), which recognizes the special commitment made by individuals who include the hospital in their estate plans.

-For more information, please contact Lisa Koch, Senior Development Officer at (914) 366-3108 or email@example.com.
+For more information, please contact Lisa Koch, Director of Development at (914) 366-3108 or email@example.com.
 There is no obligation and all information will remain confidential.
 We recommend that you consult with your professional advisors for advice regarding your personal situation.

 One of the easiest and most effective ways to include Phelps in your estate plans is through a specific bequest.
 Adding Phelps as a beneficiary of your estate is easy to do and can be customized depending on your situation.
 This can be done when a will is drawn up or added as a codicil to an existing will.
 A suggested bequest could read as follows: